Borut Mavrič

 Borut Mavrič (born 27 March 1970) is a former Slovenian footballer.
 He represented Slovenia internationally.

 Club career

 Mavrič was born in Šempeter pri Gorici.

 Greuther Fürth signed Mavrič in summer 2004 from Olimpija in a one-year deal and later signed a two-year extension in March 2005.
 He was released in March 2007, returning to Slovenia.

+International career

+Mavrič earned a total of 18 caps for Slovenia, scoring no goals.